Habeeb Salloum

 Habeeb Salloum is a Canadian author who grew up in Saskatchewan, joined the RCAF in World War II, and worked for the National Revenue Agency for 36 years.
 Since his retirement he has been a full-time author and freelance writer specializing in food, history, and travel.
 Besides 15 books, his articles have appeared in many journals and newspapers across Canada.

-Be the first to comment on "Recipe: Kibbeh is the king of Syrian cuisine"
+1 Comment on "Recipe: Kibbeh is the king of Syrian cuisine"